 The sent texts should not exceed 3,500 characters with spaces in the main part (article content).
 Longer texts are returned to authors for revision and, if there is no time for amendment, are rejected.
 Longer texts or studies containing complex graphic elements (e.g. frames, charts, etc.) should be consulted with the editorial team beforehand.

-Materials should be sent to the address email@example.com by the deadline:
+Materials should be sent to the address email@example.com.

 Each text should be signed with the full name of at least one author.
 Unsigned materials or materials signed by “department staff” will not be published (except for memories of the deceased).